-In her new book Beyond Soap (which I am reading now) Dr. Sandy Skotnicki writes that “On its own, the skin is better equipped to fight wrinkles, stave off aging and act as armor that protects the body from infection.
+In her new book Beyond Soap (which I am reading now) Dr. Sandy Skotnicki writes that “On its own, the skin is better equipped to fight wrinkles, stave off ageing and act as armour that protects the body from infection.
 Every time we slather, spread, hydrate, or soften the skin, we nudge the skin away from its healthiest natural condition.”

 The book is very well-written and looks at how we are damaging the microbiome of our skin by applying hundreds of ingredients by way of lotions and potions and make-up.
 How we strip off our natural oils only to spend a fortune on trying to replace them.
 And how we’re giving ourselves dermatitis, eczema, rosacea, and acne by irritating our skin from all these ingredients and also by over-washing.

 How to get the best from your microbiome

 When I spoke with Magdalena, she echoed this, saying, “Did you know that organic, great quality oils when applied topically, feed and support the microflora living on your skin?
 Yes, they do!
 The micro-organisms actually use oil as food and then change it into very beneficial fatty acids.
 Quality oils infused with organic herbs will nourish the skin and give it radiance.

 You know how you like that squeaky clean feeling after you wash your face?
 Well, it’s not good for you.
 You just disturbed your microbiome and stripped your natural oil barrier.
 Oil cleansing is so wonderful at removing pollution from our skin and it protects the microbiome.